lynndylanhurley/ng-token-auth/README.md

 * Only verify tokens that have not expired.
 * Add interceptor to catch 401 responses, hold http requests until user has been authenticated.
 * Only add the auth header if request url matches api url.
+* IE8 + IE9 support just landed in master.
+Expect a release within the next day or two.
 * Tests.

 # License